overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 .. image:: screenshot.png
     :alt: A screenshot of Overviewer output

 The Overviewer is a sprite-based renderer.
-Each block corresponds to a pre-rendered sprite (a small image).
+Each block type corresponds to a pre-rendered sprite (a small image).
 The basic idea is to iterate over the blocks of the world and draw these sprites to the appropriate location on the map.